Siege of US Capitol by pro-Trump mob forces hard questions

 But the rampage that left four dead and a country on edge is forcing a broader reckoning of all that has happened over Trump’s tenure in office and what comes next for a tattered and torn nation.

+House Speaker Nancy Pelosi said that any remaining day with the president in power could be “a horror show for America.”

-One Republican lawmaker publicly called for invoking the 25th Amendment, joining Democrats in an effort to force Trump from office before Biden is inaugurated on Jan.
-20. Others said there must be a review of the U.S. Capitol Police’s failure to stop the the breach by the protesters.
+One Republican lawmaker publicly called for invoking the 25th Amendment to the Constitution, joining Democrats trying to force Trump from office before Biden is inaugurated on Jan.
+20. Other lawmakers said there must be a review of the U.S. Capitol Police’s failure to stop the the breach by the protesters.

 The Republicans who have echoed Trump’s false claims of a fraudulent election, including rising stars and some party leaders, face angry, unsettled peers — but also those cheering them on.

+Pelosi said if the president’s Cabinet does not swiftly invoke the 25th Amendment, the House may proceed to impeach him.
+The 25th Amendment allows for the vice president and a majority of the Cabinet to declare the president unfit for office.
+The vice president then becomes acting president.

-The Senate’s top Democrat, Chuck Schumer of New York, said Trump must be removed from office and not stay president “one day” longer.”
-He called the attack on the Capitol “an insurrection against the United States, incited by the president.”
+The Senate’s top Democrat, Chuck Schumer of New York, said Trump must not stay president “one day” longer.
+He said the attack on the Capitol was “an insurrection against the United States, incited by the president.”

 With tensions high, the Capitol shuttered and lawmakers not scheduled to return until the inauguration, an uneasy feeling of stalemate settled over a main seat of national power as Trump remained holed up at the White House.